DavidStevensonVtex/Linux/sed-and-awk/ch03/understanding-regular-expression-syntax.md

 `\( \) \{ \} \n`

 The _n_ in the "\n" construct represents a digit from 1 to 9; its use will be explained in Chapter 5, _Basic sed Commands_.

+### A Wildcard

+The _wildcard_ metacharacter, or dot (.), might be considered equivalent to a variable.
+A variable represents any value in an arithmetic expression.
+In a regular expression, a dot (.) is a wildcard that represents any character except the newline.
+(In awk, dot can even match an embedded newline character.)

+`80.86' matches "80286", "80386" or "80486".